Thursday, November 21, 2024

 Spiders casually hanging from the trees, Sydney

 On one of my trips to Sydney, I decided to explore one of its famous coastal walks.
-And because I was on a budget, I packed my backpack, brought some lunch and decided to walk from Milsons Point, right under Sydney Harbor Bridge, all the way to Manly.
+And because I was on a budget, I packed my backpack, brought some lunch, and decided to walk from Milsons Point, right under Sydney Harbor Bridge, all the way to Manly.
 That’s around 13 kilometers if you walk in a straight line.
 Which I didn’t.
-I took detours, lost my way, explored the coast around Balmoral.
+I took detours, lost my way, and explored the coast around Balmoral.
 I even stopped for a second lunch since the one I had packed wasn’t enough.

 Just the Manly scenic walkway is 10 kilometers long, starting from right under Spit Bridge.
-Add about 15 more kilometers that I walked from Milsons point to Spit Bridge and there you go: a 25 kilometers walk.
+Add about 15 more kilometers that I walked from Milsons Point to Spit Bridge and there you go: a 25 kilometers walk.
 More or less.
 It surely felt like more.

 This is more or less my wandering from Milsons Point to Spit Bridge

 So after almost half a day of wandering (and wondering) along unknown roads, taking detours, and stopping to enjoy the view, I only started the Manly scenic walkway around 5 pm.
 It was the end of the Australian summer when days are already getting shorter.
-I still had 10 km to go and already a low battery on my phone but I was confident.
+I still had 10 km to go and already had a low battery on my phone but I was confident.
 Maybe too confident.

 The pros of getting lost